galpt/copilot-agent-modes/README.md

 - **Compatibility:** `gpt-finetuned.md` continues to be validated with `raptor-mini` for efficient, tool-enabled workflows.

 **When to use v3.1:** Use v3.1 when you want the same model-specific optimizations as v3.0 plus stricter research and verification steps (recommended for most new projects).

+> [!NOTE]
+> - v3.0 files are named differently (`gpt-finetuned.md` and `sonnet-finetuned.md`) to emphasize they are optimized for specific model families rather than individual model versions.
+> - v3.1 continues this naming convention and includes refinements for stricter research and verification.

 ## Why This Exists